putridparrot/basic-electronics/README.md

 ## How to Use This Repo

 - Start with [Formulae](FORMULAE.md) for core equations.
+- Use [Glossary](GLOSSARY.md) when you need quick definitions of common electronics and embedded abbreviations.
 - Read component pages as needed while building circuits.
 - Use [Tools](TOOLS.md) as a bench and debugging checklist.
 - Use [Microcontrollers](MICROCONTROLLERS.md) when selecting a controller platform.